In shadow of crackdown, Turkey commemorates failed coup

-ANKARA/ISTANBUL (Reuters) - Turkey's President Tayyip Erdogan and members of the opposition came together on Saturday to mark the anniversary of last year's failed coup, a moment of unity all but overshadowed by sweeping purges that have shaken society and sharpened divisions since.
+A sea of rapturous, flag-waving crowds gathered in Istanbul to listen as a defiant Erdogan promised to punish his enemies and praised the unarmed civilians who last year stood up to the rogue soldiers and their tanks.

-The gathering in parliament was one of the first in a string of events planned through the weekend to commemorate the night of July 15, when thousands of unarmed civilians took to the streets to defy rogue soldiers who commandeered tanks and warplanes and bombed parliament in an attempt to seize power.
+“They showed no mercy when they pointed their guns at my people,” Erdogan said.
+“What did my people have?
+They had their flags - just as they do today - and something much more important: They had their faith.”

-Some 250 people died before the coup was put down, a show of popular defiance that has likely ended decades of military interference in Turkish politics.
+Some 250 people were killed and parliament was bombed before the coup was put down.
+The show of popular defiance has likely ended decades of military interference in Turkish politics.

 But along with a groundswell of nationalism, the coup’s greatest legacy has been a far-reaching crackdown that has deepened the divide between Western-facing, secular Turks and the pious millions who back Erdogan’s Islamist-rooted politics.